Internet-Draft Rate-Limited cwnd Increase November 2024

 A.1.1.
 Specification

-[RFC7661] also suggests there is no increase limitation in the standard TCP behavior (which [RFC7661] changes), on page 4:
+[RFC7661] suggests there is no increase limitation in the standard TCP behavior (which [RFC7661] changes), on page 4:

 • Standard TCP does not impose additional restrictions on the growth of the congestion window when a TCP sender is unable to send at the maximum rate allowed by the cwnd.
 In this case, the rate-limited sender may grow a cwnd far beyond that corresponding to the current transmit rate, resulting in a value that does not reflect current information about the state of the network path the flow is using.